morrisfitz/How-to-Make-a-Bed/How to Make Bed.md

    1. Hold one of the four corners of the sheet.
    2. Pull the corner towards its matching corner of the mattress and tuck it tightly under that corner of the mattress.
-   3. Repeat steps 1) and 2) for each of the other corners.
+   3. Repeat steps 1 and 2 for each of the other corners.

    If desired, apply pressure to any creases on the top sheet by placing the palm of your hand on a creased area and exert a force suitable to remove the creases.
-To verify a correct fit, examine each corner of the top sheet to ensure they are correctly tightly under the mattress.
+To verify a correct fit, examine each corner of the top sheet to ensure they are positioned
+   tightly under the mattress.

 ##  Duvet